Leaked Picture Shows James Bouknight Passed Out In His Car With A Glock In His Lap Before Getting Arrest For DWI

 This is not an easy situation for the player or his team.
 The last thing the Hornets needed right now was another player getting in trouble with the justice.
 After Miles Bridges was charged with felony domestic violence earlier in the summer, everybody thought that would be it for the team, but now Bouknight added another name to this infamous list.

-It's not like the Hornets will become the Portland Jail Blazers, but if their youngsters don't get things together, they could ruin something good before it even started.
-LaMelo Ball is also out due to injury and while he's out, Charlotte will have a rough time competing against the rest of the Eastern Conference.
+It's not like the Hornets will become the Portland Jail Blazers, but if their youngsters don't get things together, they could ruin something good before it even starts.
+LaMelo Ball is also out due to injury, and while he's out, Charlotte will have a rough time competing against the rest of the Eastern Conference.